 5. Greek yogurt

-A cup of Greek yogurt delivers around 22g protein, which will help reduce the desire to eat and keep you feeling full for longer.
+A cup of Greek yogurt delivers around 22 g protein, which can help reduce the desire to eat and keep you feeling full for longer.
 What’s more, it’s relatively high in water, so it adds volume in your stomach.
 Combined, those two things will keep you satisfied, Bazilian says.

 Of course, not all yogurts are created equal.
 Plain yogurt is a better choice than the flavored stuff, since it’s free of added sugars which, in excess, have been linked to increased risk for disease.